Yahapi/yahapi/format.md

 An embedded collection resource **SHOULD NOT** support ordering.

-An embedded collection should be kept simple and contain either the entire or most relevant subset of items.
+An embedded collection resource should be kept simple and contain either the entire or most relevant subset of items.
 Embedding a collection resource is an optimization to support the most common use cases for your API, no more.

 # 5. Errors